 - Gross income includes compensation for services.
 Sec.
 61(a)(1).

 - Section 7701(a)(26) provides that the term “trade or business” includes the performance of the functions of a public office.
 However, section 7701(c) provides that the term “includes” is not to be interpreted to exclude other things otherwise within the meaning of the term defined.
 The Tax Court finds arguments seeking to convert “includes” to “includes only” to be frivolous.
 See Wnuck v.
 Comm’r, 136 T.C.
 498, 506 (2011).
 Moreover, the overall theory that only those performing “the functions of a public office” need to pay Federal income tax has been consistently rejected as a common, frivolous, tax-protestor argument of no merit.
 Worsham v.
 Comm’r, T.C.
 Memo.
 2012-219

 - Section 1401(a) imposes, in addition to other taxes, a tax on the self-employment income of every individual.
 Self-employment income generally consists of the gross income derived by an individual from any trade or business carried on by such individual, less the allowable deductions attributable to such trade or business, during any taxable year.
 IRC § 1402(b).

-Tax Litigation Insight: The Court’s decision reminds potential tax protestors that the Courts ignore the persuasiveness and credibility of the arguments formulated in the depths of the internet and in a Bohemian book clubs.
+Insight: The Court’s decision reminds potential tax protestors that the Courts ignore the persuasiveness and credibility of the arguments formulated in the depths of the internet and in a Bohemian book clubs.

 Mathews v.
 Commissioner, T.C.
 Memo.
 2021-85